dev-sys-do/sealci/docs/arch/scheduler.md

 - A gRPC connection exists between an agent and a scheduler, to report health state and resource capacities to the scheduler.
 - If an agent is disconnected, it is removed from the resource pool.

-- An agent receives steps to execute from the scheduler through an OpenAPI call.
+- An agent receives actions to execute from the scheduler through an OpenAPI call.
-- If the step execution stage changes, the agent reports the new stage of the step through an OpenAPI call.
+- If the action execution stage changes, the agent reports the new stage of the action through an OpenAPI call.
-- If the execution of a step fails, the failed step is reported to the controller by the agent through an OpenAPI call.
+- If the execution of a action fails, the failed action is reported to the controller by the agent through an OpenAPI call.
-- If the execution of a step is successful, the result if returned to the controller by the agent through an OpenAPI call.
+- If the execution of a action is successful, the result if returned to the controller by the agent through an OpenAPI call.

 TODO: what if an agent dies ?
-How are the step IDs sent back to the controller?
+How are the action IDs sent back to the controller?
 TODO: commit the (updated) scheduler sequence diagram.